tochka-public/Tochka.JsonRpc/docs/en/server/examples.md

 <details>
 <summary>Expand</summary>

-> All JSON Rpc handlers must have same route prefix (`/api/jsonrpc` by default) to distinguish them from REST when you use both APIs in same project.
-If prefix not defined explicitly in handler's route, it will be added automatically (for handlers without defined route, prefix will be set as full route)
+All JSON Rpc handlers must have some route prefix (`/api/jsonrpc` by default) to distinguish them from REST when you use both APIs in same project.
+If prefix is not defined explicitly in handler's route, it will be added automatically.
+For handlers without manually defined route, prefix will be used as full route (without `/controllerName` part).

-Change default route and override it with custom route in controller or action
+How to change default route and override it with custom route in controller or action:
 > `Program.cs`
 ```cs
 builder.Services.AddJsonRpcServer(static options => options.RoutePrefix = "/public_api");